Funj Sultanate: Decline and Ottoman conquest

 The later 18th century saw a rapid disintegration of the Funj state.
-In 1785/6 the Fur Sultanate conquered Kordofan which it managed to hold until the Egyptian invasion of 1821.
+In 1785/1786 the Fur Sultanate conquered Kordofan which it managed to hold until the Egyptian invasion of 1821.
 In the second half of the 18th century Sennar lost the Tigre in what is now Eritrea to the rising naib ("deputy") of Massawa, while after 1791 Taka around the Sudanese Mareb River made itself independent.
-The Shukriya became the new dominant power in the Butana.
+The long isolated province of Dongola finally fell to the Shaykiyya in around 1782, who installed a loyal puppet dynasty.
+Meanwhile, the Abdallabi lost control of the Sa'dab at Shandi and the Madjadhib at ad-Damir.
+By 1800, the region had descended into unending civil war between its urbanised fragments.
 After 1802, the authority of the sultanate was limited to the Gezira for good.
-In the early years of the 19th century the kingdom was plagued by excessive civil wars.
 Regent Muhammad Adlan, who rose to power in 1808 and whose father had been assassinated by a warlord of that period, was able to put an end to these wars and managed to stabilize the kingdom for another 13 years.

-In 1820, Ismail bin Muhammad Ali, the general and son of the nominally Ottoman vassal Muhammad Ali Pasha, started the conquest of Sudan.
-Realizing that the Turks were about to conquer his domain, Muhammad Adlan prepared to resist and ordered to muster the army at the Nile confluence, but he fell to a plot near Sennar in early 1821.
+In 1820, Ismail bin Muhammad Ali, the general and son of the nominally Ottoman vassal Muhammad Ali Pasha, began the conquest of Sudan, which many dissidents welcomed.
+Realizing that the Turks were about to conquer his domain, Muhammad Adlan prepared to resist and ordered to muster the army at the Nile confluence, but he was assassinated in a plot near Sennar in early 1821.
 One of the murderers, a man named Daf'Allah, rode back to the capital to prepare Sultan Badi VII's submission ceremony to the Turks.
 The Turks reached the Nile confluence in May 1821.
 Afterwards, they travelled upstream the Blue Nile until reaching Sennar.
 They were disappointed to learn that Sennar, once enjoying a reputation of wealth and splendour, was now reduced to a heap of ruins.
 On 14 June they received the official submission of Badi VII.

 Government

+The royal family traced their lineage to a legendary ancestress.
+The sultan's successor was chosen by the royal court from sons of previous rulers and Funj noblewomen.
+A nobleman's status depended on marrying a princess, such that each nobleman owed political favours to whom he received his wife from.
+They also donated their female kin as wives to their superiors, with the sultan typically having 600 noble wives, a senior nobleman 200, and a lesser lord 30.
+They were socially subordinate to their maternal uncle, and responsibility for executing the sultan after he were deposed by the royal court rested with the sultan's maternal uncle.
+Sumptuary laws were strict, such as mandating a social distance between noblemen and commoners, and severe breaches were punishable by enslavement.